ryurukov2/go-password-manager/README.md

 ## Potential issues and fixes

 - on Linux, when downloading the compiled executable, often it will not have execute permissions by default.
-To fix this, navigate to the directory where the file is and run **chmod +x password-manager-linux-amd64** in the terminal
+To fix this, navigate to the directory where the file is and run '**chmod +x password-manager-linux-amd64**' in the terminal

 ## Compile instructions
 - install [Go](https://go.dev/doc/install)
 - clone the repository into a folder
-- run **go build**.
+- run '**go build**'.
 This will compile the program with the name of the folder.
-Optionally, you can run **go build -o name of your choice**
+Optionally, you can run '**go build -o name of your choice**'